-EMPLOYFE: means any and all persons, including independent contractors, who work in or at or render any services directly related to the operation of an "adult-oriented establishment".
+EMPLOYEE: means any and all persons, including independent contractors, who work in or at or render any services directly related to the operation of an "adult-oriented establishment".

-establishment", as defined in this section, whether or not a fee is charged or accepted for entertainment and whether or not entertainment is provided as an employee or an independent contractor.
+ENTERTAINER: means any person who provides entertainment within an "adult-oriented establishment", as defined in this section, whether or not a fee is charged or accepted for entertainment and whether or not entertainment is provided as an employee or an independent contractor.